-Learn how depression and spirituality has the most common connection and yet our world fails to recognize this.
-Then draw near to God who promises to strengthen us during times of depression and wants to give us peace and joy…
+Depression and spirituality has the most common connection and yet our world fails to recognize this.
+I found that God promises to strengthen us during times of depression and wants to give us peace and joy…

 After reading my story, Ada wrote...

-I've put this special report in a downloadable ebook format.
-I’d like to offer it to you for free.
+It's my honour to share with you further - this free download.
+I offer it to you for hope.
 It’s a powerful life changing story – my story.
 It’s a story that could easily become your story with a happy ending too!